Discover the bestselling BillyOh Fraya Log Cabin

 Planning Permission

-- You plan to use it for permanent residential use (like a garden bedroom)
+• You plan to use it as a permanent home (like a garden bedroom)

 FAQs